 1.5.3.
-Mario Zucchelli Station (Terra Nova Bay - NZTB).
-The Italian Antarctic Ente per le Nouve Tecnologie, l'Energia e l'Ambiente - (ENEA) builds Terra Nova Bay Ice Runway seasonally on "fast ice" in Terra Nova Bay.
+Mario Zucchelli Station (MZS) (Terra Nova Bay - NZTB).
+The Italian Antarctic Program builds Terra Nova Bay Ice Runway seasonally on "fast ice" in Terra Nova Bay.
 This seasonal sea ice runway is operational from late October through early December.
 However, it may not be operational every season or its operations may be terminated early due to adverse ice conditions.
 Its primary purpose is to support the Italian Antarctic Program airlift.
-Terra Nova Bay Seasonal Sea Ice Runway may only be used as an emergency divert airfield by USAP LC-130s or C-130s when the runway is operational and with 139EAS/CC approval.
+When open and confirmed operational by the Italians, communicated through the 139EAS/CC, LC/C-130 Aircraft Commanders may use NZTB as an emergency divert.